Error-Cezar/Your-Funk-Wont-Last-BOT/README.md

 # How to use it
 - Get the lastest version of node.js
 - Download or clone the repo
-- Create a .env file and change put TOKEN= with your token
+- Create a .env file and put TOKEN= with your token
 - make the change you need to the value made for it
 - enjoy
 #